fenner/icmp-node-id/draft-ietf-intarea-extended-icmp-nodeid.md

 pre-translation source address of a packet.
 When doing so, it MUST include the IP Address Sub-Object.
-If an ICMP Extension Structure is already present in the packet being translated, this Extension Object is appended to the existing ICMP Extension Structure and the checksum is updated.
+If an ICMP Extension Structure is already present in the packet being translated, this Extension Object is added to the existing ICMP Extension Structure and the checksum is updated.
 If an ICMP Extension Structure is not present in the packet being translated, one is added using the rules of {{RFC4884}}.